 Only active members with the member role can be tagged.
 Admins or inactive members are rejected.

-Tagged members receive an email immediately on submission notifying them to review in M-Board.
+Tagged members receive an email immediately on first submission notifying them to review in M-Board.
+If new tagged members are added while the proposal is still in untouched draft peer review, only those newly added members receive email at that time.

-At least 2 of the tagged members must approve for the proposal to advance to the next stage.
+At least 2 of the tagged members must approve for the proposal to advance out of peer review and continue in the workflow.